dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/scrollviewer-overview.md

 ---
 # ScrollViewer Overview

 Content within a user interface is often larger than a computer screen's display area.
-The <xref:System.Windows.Controls.ScrollViewer> control provides a convenient way to enable scrolling of content in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] applications.
+The <xref:System.Windows.Controls.ScrollViewer> control provides a convenient way to enable scrolling of content in Windows Presentation Foundation (WPF) applications.
 This topic introduces the <xref:System.Windows.Controls.ScrollViewer> element and provides several usage examples.

 <a name="what_is_a_scrollviewer_element"></a>